top of page

 2hrs 30mins duration.

-Our comprehensive Soviet Riga tour strats During the Second World War when Riga first came under Soviet occupation in 1940.
-From 1944 until the early 90's Riga found itself again under the Soviet authoritarian regime.
+The Soviet Riga walking tour story starts at the start of the Second World War when Riga first came under Soviet occupation in 1940.
+From 1944 until the early 1990's Riga found itself again under the Soviet authoritarian regime.
 It would deny the Latvian people of their liberties, freedoms and dignity and attempted to break the national spirit that Latvia had struggled to secure so hard in the first half of the 20th Century.

 When walking through Riga's center we can clearly see that it was mostly spared from Soviet architectural scars but the actions and locations used by the Soviet regime left their marks deep in the Latvian psyche.